 Now for the cool juice.
 Here's the 411 on Color Magnet.
 It's a color attractant that when applied, dried, and then dyed, will magically attract more dye creating a completely permanent (won't fade and creates no stiffness whatsoever) two-tone effect, which I really just can't get enough of.
 I LOVE THIS STUFF!
 It comes in a pen with a foam pad tip as well, which is perfect for stenciling.
 Apply this stuff on your masked out bear, and allow to completely dry.

 Once dry, remove all tape and freezer paper, and then dye it with the Tub Dye Method and Fiber Reactive Dye.
 I used this Hanes Youth Beefy Tee, and Dharma Fiber Reactive Dye in #47, Chartreuse.
 You'll end up with something like this.

 Fun, right?
-This masking technique also works really awesome with small scale pattern stencils (like this insane tribal stencil I recently made).
+This masking technique also works really awesome with small scale pattern stencils.
 I used this technique for my very own bear tee (pictures forthcoming), as well as a top using color magnet and this masking tape design, which is rad and I can't wait to share.

 This tutorial was provided by Miriam Tribe, from her site Mad Mim.